-8. At this point in the Power On process, you should hear a boot chime and see the front LED on the computer light up.
-When the main logic board and LCD panel communicate to deliver video, the front LED should go off, and LED # 3 should be on.
+6. At this point in the Power On process, you should hear a boot chime and see the front LED on the computer light up.
+When the main logic board and LCD panel communicate to deliver video, the front LED should go out.
 Does the Front LED go off?

 Yes: The LCD and main logic board have communicated.
-If there is no picture on the display, follow "No Video" troubleshooting.
+If there is no picture on the display, follow No Video troubleshooting.